slarmoo/.github/profile/webServices/endpointTesting/endpointTesting.md

 module.exports = app;
 ```

-In order to allow Jest to startup the HTTP server when running tests, we initialize the application a little bit differently than we have in the past.
-Normally, we would have just started listening on the Express app object after we defined our endpoints.
-Instead we export the Express app object from our `server.js` file and then import the app object in the `index.js` file that is used to run our service.
+In order to allow Jest to start up the HTTP server when running tests, we initialize the application a little bit differently than we have in the past.
+Normally, we would have just started listening on the Express `app` object after we defined our endpoints.
+Instead we export the Express `app` object from our `server.js` file and then import the app object in the `index.js` file that is used to run our service.

 **index.js**